 CURRICULUM ENRICHMENT / CYFOETHOGI'R CWRICWLWM The Sixth Form area offers spacious, modern study and recreational facilities.
 We are an integral part of the school, but the Common Room and the Resource Base give us a greater degree of independence and responsibility.
 We receive excellent preparation for Higher Education, apprenticeships or employment, including presentations, visits, "mock" interviews and individual counselling.
-We have a wide range of guest speakers, often from our extensive alumni programme, including employees from JCB, Qatar Airlines, students studying abroad and much more.
+We have a wide range of guest speakers, often from our extensive alumni programme, including employees from Facebook, Ryanair, students studying abroad and much more.
 Focus groups help us to prepare for our chosen route, whether it is an Engineering apprenticeship, a career in medicine or a future as a barrister or solicitor.
 SENIOR PREFECTS Within the Sixth Form there are 3 major factors which determine our success; hard work, effective time management but above all, self-motivation.
 We're treated differently by staff based on mutual respect which creates strong relationships.
 We have the opportunity to develop our strengths both in and out of the classroom to become well rounded independent individuals.
 We even get to dress up and look stupid from time to time!
-In their inspection of the school, ESTYN report that in the Sixth Form: "students make extremely good progress in lessons.
+In their inspection of the school, ESTYN report that in the Sixth Form : "students make extremely good progress in lessons.
 They respond very well to the highly effective teaching that they receive...their behaviour is exemplary and they make a very good contribution to the life of the school.
 They are aware of their teachers' high expectations of them and are motivated to meet them."
 ESTYN also state that standards in the Sixth Form are outstanding and reported good or better teaching in all the Sixth Form lessons observed as part of the inspection focus.
 The support programme enables us to make informed choices about our future.
-Here are just a few of the many activities we have experienced here in the Ysgol Eirias Sixth Form: GIVING BACK Giving something back to the school community is important - being involved as a prefect; acting as Language Ambassadors to support younger learners; volunteering to coach school sports teams; working with with years 7 and 8 as lower school support in lessons or acting as 6th form mentors with Year 7 pastoral groups.
+Here are just a few of the many activities we have experienced here in the Ysgol Eirias Sixth Form: GIVING BACK Giving something back to the school community is important - being involved as a prefect; joining the Pyramid scheme where we work with primary schools in after school clubs; working with with years 7 and 8 as lower school support in lessons or acting as 6th form mentors with Year 7 pastoral groups.
 It's hard work but certainly rewarding.
 RAISING MONEY FOR CHARITY For all those people who don't get to dress up as Smurfs or Sumo wrestlers on their Saturday nights out, Comic Relief is a perfect opportunity.
 Not only are we giving to charity, but we're having fun in the process.
 And if you are slow to get out of bed for Children in Need, then come to school in your pyjamas instead!
-If you want to welcome the new Year 7, come along to our Year 7 Games Day in the Common Room.
-Keen to 'say it with flowers'?
-Take part in the Valentines Roses promotion in February.
+If you can't 'bear' to leave Teddy behind, bring him along to improve his mind at the Teddy Bears' Picnic.
 We also have our own student-led Amnesty International Group.
 We have organised a number of high profile awareness raising events, including guest talks from refugees living in the area.